BIDS/repro-case-studies/case-studies/dturek.md

 ##### Title

-Developing, testing, and deploying efficient MCMC algorithms for hierarchical models using R"
+Developing, testing, and deploying efficient MCMC algorithms for hierarchical models using R

 ##### Introduction